Skip to main content

 Location: Grinnell, Iowa

-Outside of your major, you’ll only need to take one course at Grinnell: a First-Year Tutorial, where you’ll choose one of 35 topics and develop writing, critical-thinking, and presentation skills.
+Outside of your major, you’ll only need to take two courses at Grinnell: a writing class called the First-Year Tutorial and a social orientation course called the First-Year Experience.
 The open curriculum gives you the chance to sample different courses and disciplines.
 You may also create your own major if you feel that the opportunities offered don’t quite fit your interests.

 3. Hamilton College